Ramyasmg/PasswordManager/README.md

 For Encryption and decryption AES algorithm have been used along with KeyChanin access to store the Key used for encryption and decryption.

-Swift UI is used to design the UI.